neil-lindquist/neil-lindquist.github.io/cv.md

 Effects of data representation on performance and accuracy

+Approximate computing algorithms

 High performance computing

 # Education

-Ph.D. candidate in Computer Science, University of Tennessee,
+Ph.D. candidate in Computer Science, University of Tennessee
 * Advised by Dr. Jack Dongarra

+M.S. in Computer Science, University of Tennessee, 2022

 B.A. *magna cum laude* in Math and Computer Science, Saint John's University, 2019

 * Advised by Dr. Mike Heroux
 * Thesis: [Reducing Memory Access Latencies using Data Compression in Sparse, Iterative Linear Solvers](https://github.com/neil-lindquist/Undergrad-Thesis/blob/master/thesis.pdf)

 # Research Experience

+Graduate Research Assistant - University of Tennessee (July 2019 through the present)
+ * Developing optimizations and algorithms to address the performance of pivoting in dense, distributed LU factorizations.
+   * Primarily focused on [SLATE](http://icl.utk.edu/slate/), a distributed, heterogeneous, dense linear algebra library.
+   * Approaches include randomization, relaxing pivoting criteria, and adjusting MPI calls.
+ * Experimented with mixing double and single floating point precision in GMRES, a sparse, iterative linear solver.
+ * Contributed to a machine learning based workflow for classification of protein structures from XFEL diffraction patterns.

 Intern - MathWorks (May 2022 through August 2022)
- * Contributed to the development of MATLAB linear algebra routines.
+ * Contributed to the development and optimization of MATLAB linear algebra routines, including sparse-matrix-multiplication, least-squares, and eigenvalue problems.

 Givens Associate - Argonne National Laboratory (May 2021 through August 2021)
  * Ported interpolation routines to GPU accelerators using the [OCCA](https://libocca.org) runtime in [NekRS](https://github.com/Nek5000/nekRS), a spectral-element based fluid dynamics code.
-The added routines where then used to implement both particle tracking and overlapping mesh functionalities.

-Graduate Research Assistant - University of Tennessee (July 2019 through the present)
- * Experimenting with using Random Butterfly Transforms to replace pivoting in LU factorization for [SLATE](http://icl.utk.edu/slate/), a distributed, GPU-accelerated, dense linear algebra library.
- * Experimented with mixing double and single floating point precision in GMRES, a sparse, iterative linear solver.
- * Contributed to a machine learning based workflow for classification of protein structural properties from XFEL diffraction patterns.
+ * Implemented particle-tracking and overlapping simulation domains functionalities in NekRS using the new interpolation routines.

 Research Assistant - Saint John's University (May 2017 through May 2019)
- * Explored the use of data compression to improve the performance of Conjugate Gradient, a sparse, iterative linear solver.
+ * Explored using data compression in Conjugate Gradient on distributed CPU clusters.
- * Tested the effect on performance of using Julia, a high level programming language, to implement distributed, sparse linear algebra codes.
+ * Investigated using the Julia language for distributed-memory sparse linear algebra.

 # Honors and Awards